-1. Base Salary Determinations
+A. Base Salary Determinations

-The base salary for each executive officer is designed to be commensurate with the salary levels for comparable positions within the Survey Group and Proxy Group to reflect each individual's personal performance during the year, to take into consideration the individual's responsibilities within the Company, and to be consistent with our internal salary alignment.
+The base salary for each executive officer is designed to be commensurate with the salary levels for comparable positions within the Market Composite Data, to reflect each individual's personal performance during the year, to take into consideration the individual's responsibilities within the Company, and to be consistent with our internal salary alignment.
 The relative weight given to each factor varies with each executive officer and is within the discretion of the Compensation Committee.
-In setting base salaries, the Compensation Committee reviews at least (i) the Market Composite Data; (ii) the recommendations of our CEO; and (iii) each executive officer's individual performance for the year.
+In setting base salaries, the Compensation Committee reviews the Market Composite Data, the recommendations of our CEO for base salaries other than his own, and each executive officer's individual performance for the year, as well as factors discussed above in the section entitled, "How We Generally Set Target Total Direct Compensation."
 The Company's profitability and operational performance and the history of past salary adjustments may also be factors in determining the base salaries of our executive officers.
 The Compensation Committee uses a largely discretionary approach for determining any adjustment to an individual executive officer's base salary and looks collectively at all of these factors.
 Ultimately, the decision to adjust an executive officer's base salary is subjective and made in the sole discretion of the Compensation Committee.